How Wichita high school football teams handle the heat

 Schools in the area had a choice to either move their practices indoors today to avoid the heat or wait to start practice after 6 p.m. when temperatures began to cool.
 The Bishop Carroll Golden Eagles were among the many that chose the latter.

-“We make sure we take a break every ten minutes.
-Make sure they’re getting water every ten minutes.
+“We make sure we take a break every 10 minutes.
+Make sure they’re getting water every 10 minutes.
 We have ice towels out here to cool down, we have an ice bath for emergencies,” said Dusty Trail, Bishop Carroll’s head football coach.

 For the school’s athletic trainers, symptoms of heat illness are something they are constantly checking.

-“With heat illness, the players, we look for a lot of cognitive stuff,” BCHS Head Athletic Trainer Jacob Elpers said.
+“With heat illness, the players, we look for a lot of cognitive stuff,” said Jacob Elpers, Bishop Carroll’s head athletic trainer.
 “They start to be a little woozy, they start to get dizzy, light-headed, just not really making a lot of sense.”

-“We have a heat plan in place ready to go if days like this happen,” explained Michael Church, WHHS athletic director.
+“We have a heat plan in place ready to go if days like this happen,” explained Michael Church, Wichita Heights athletic director.
 “So for my coaches, this is nothing new.”

 Dingle and his players believe their ability to digest more film can also help in their success.